PDM4AR/exercises/docs/04-dynamicprogramming.md

 There you will be able to visualize the MDPs, your output and the expected solution.
 These test cases are not graded but serve as a guideline for how the exercise will be graded overall.

-The final evaluation will combine the following metrics: ratio of completed cases, avrage policy_accuracy, average value_func_R2, and average solve_time:
+The final evaluation will combine the following metrics: ratio of completed cases, average policy_accuracy, average value_func_R2, and average solve_time:
 * **ratio of completed cases**: $\frac{N_{completed}}{N}$
 * **policy_accuracy**: This metric will evaluate the accuracy of your `Policy`, in particular, it averages for each state of the MDP the number of correct actions (# of correct actions)/(# of states).
 Thus, policy_accuracy will be in the interval [0, 1].
 * **value_func_R2**: This metric will evaluate the accuracy of your `ValueFunc`.
 It is a measure of how well your `ValueFunc` approximates the ground truth `ValueFunc`.
 It is computed as $R^2 = 1 - \frac{\sum_{s \in S} (VF^{gt}(s) - VF(s))^2}{\sum_{s \in S} (VF^{gt}(s) - \bar{VF^{gt}})^2}$ where $VF^{gt}$ is the ground truth `ValueFunc`, $VF$ is your `ValueFunc`, and $\bar{VF^{gt}}$ is the mean of the ground truth `ValueFunc`.
 With negative values being clipped to 0, this metric will be in the interval [0, 1].